MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/index.md

 ## -description

-This header is used by appxpkg.
+This header is used by Packaging, deployment, and query of Windows Store apps.
 For more information, see:

 - [Packaging, deployment, and query of Windows Store apps](../_appxpkg/index.md)